Religion in Iceland: 10th–11th century: Christianisation

 Apart from the Irish papar, Christianity had been present in Iceland from the beginning even among the Germanic settlers.
 The Landnámabók gives the names of Christian settlers, including an influential woman named Aud the Deep-Minded.
 Icelanders generally tended to syncretism, integrating Jesus Christ among their deities rather than converting to the Christian doctrine.
 For instance, Aud the Deep-Minded was amongst the baptised and devout Christians and she established a Christian cross on a hill, where she prayed; her kinsmen later regarded the site as holy, and built an Ásatrú temple there.
 These first Christians were probably influenced by contact with Norse people in Britain, where Christianity already had a strong presence.
 Among the first settlers, the vast majority followed the ancient Germanic religion, and organised Christianity probably died out in one or two generations.
 The syncretic attitude of the Icelanders made possible for the Germanic religion to survive and intermingle with Christianity even in later periods: it is recorded in the Eyrbyggja saga that as Norway was being Christianised, a pagan temple was dismantled there to be reassembled in Iceland.

 The adoption of Christianity — which at that time was still identical to the Roman Catholic Church and its official doctrine — as the state religion (kristnitaka, literally the "taking of Christianity"), and therefore the formal conversion of the entire population, was decided by the Althing in 999/1000, pushed by the king of Norway, Olaf Tryggvason.
 In that year, Christianity was still a minority in Iceland, while the belief in the Germanic religion was strong.
 Nonetheless, some Christians had acquired high positions in the goðorð system and therefore considerable power in the Althing.

 Christian missionaries began to be active in Iceland by 980.
-One of them was the Icelandic native Thorvald Konradsson, who had been baptised on the continent by the Saxon bishop Fridrek, with whom he preached the gospel in Iceland in 981, converting only Thorvald's father Konrad and his family.
+One of them was the Icelandic native Thorvald Kodransson, who had been baptised on the continent by the Saxon bishop Fridrek, with whom he preached the gospel in Iceland in 981, converting only Thorvald's father Kodran and his family.
 They were unsuccessful and even had a clash with pagans at the Althing, killing two men.
 After the event, in 986 Fridrek returned to Saxony while Thorvald embarked for Viking expeditions to Eastern Europe.
 Amongst the other proselytisers, King Olaf of Norway sent the Icelandic native Stefnir Thorgilsson in 995–996 and the Saxon priest Thangbrand in 997–999.
 Both the missions were unsuccessful: Stefnir violently destroyed temples and ancestral shrines, leading the Althing to enact a law against Christians — who were declared frændaskomm, a "disgrace on one's kin", and could now be denounced to authorities — and to outlaw Stefnir, who returned to Norway; Thangbrand, a learnt but violent man, succeeded in converting some important families, but he also met many opponents, and, when he killed a poet who had composed verses against him, he was outlawed and he too went back to Norway.